cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 # Automated Threats to Web Applications - Handbook

-DRAFT, May 2015
+DRAFT, 12th June 2015

 ## Covers

 ### Front

 The Automated Threat Handbook

-(this is essentially the ontology with its background, but will grow to include other materials like the cheat sheet, mitigations, etc).
+Web Applications

+Version 1.0

 ### Back

-This document is an output of the OWASP Automated Threats to Web Applications Project creates information and other resources for architects, developers, testers, and others to help defend against automated threats.
+This document is an output of the OWASP Automated Threats to Web Applications Project .
+The project creates information and other resources for architects, developers, testers, and others to help defend against automated threats.

 [https://www.owasp.org/index.php/OWASP_Automated_Threats_to_Web_Applications](https://www.owasp.org/index.php/OWASP_Automated_Threats_to_Web_Applications)